This Is Nightlife

 "This Is Nightlife" is a song by German dance group ItaloBrothers.
 The song was released in Germany as a download on March 15, 2013.
-The song reached the Top 30 of Austria and Switzerland and the Top 50 in Germany.
-It uses many parts, for example the melody, of Sash!s track "Ecuador" from 1997.
+It reached the top 30 charts of Austria and Switzerland and the top 50 in Germany.
+The song interpolates the 1997 Sash! hit "Ecuador".

 Music video

 The music video for the single was released on YouTube on March 13, 2013 at a total length of two minutes and forty-nine seconds, and was filmed in Frankfurt.
 It quickly received 700,000 views within the first two weeks.